ramblingbiped/tf-azure-policy/README.md

 #### Assigning the Policy to the target Resource Group:

-> :info: The `policy_effect` variable maps to the `effect` parameter of the Policy, and dictates the state of the Policy assignment.
+> The `policy_effect` variable maps to the `effect` parameter of the Policy, and dictates the state of the Policy assignment.
 The default value of "*Audit*" will inform on compliance, but not enforce the policy.
 The "*Deny*" value will enforce the policy upon assignment.
 The "*Disable*" value will disable the assigned policy.

 <br/>